kernelorg-mirror/linux_kernel_git_vfs_vfs/Documentation/core-api/memory-allocation.rst

 physically contiguous.

 If you need to allocate many identical objects you can use the slab cache allocator.
-The cache should be set up with kmem_cache_create() or kmem_cache_create_usercopy() before it can be used.
+The cache should be set up with kmem_cache_setup() before it can be used.
 The second function should be used if a part of the cache might be copied to the userspace.
 After the cache is created kmem_cache_alloc() and its convenience wrappers can allocate memory from that cache.

 When the allocated memory is no longer needed it must be freed.